-Based on these data collections we publish three key annual reports including the:
+Based on these data collections we publish four key annual reports including the:

 - Work-related Traumatic Injury Fatalities report that provides detailed statistics on people who die each year from injuries caused by work-related activity, including both workers and bystanders.

 - Australian Workers’ Compensation Statistics report that provides detailed workers’ compensation statistics including trends over time, time lost from work and compensation paid.